 Cal Poly grants credit for AP exams successfully completed through the College Board AP program.
 AP scores may be requested from Educational Testing Service (ETS)/AP Programs and should be sent to Cal Poly electronically.
 To request scores: ETS/AP Program, PO Box 6671, Princeton, NJ 08541-6671 or 609.771.7300.
 Cal Poly cannot accept paper score reports which have been opened by the student.
 Notation of Advanced Placement on high school transcripts is not sufficient; official scores must be requested from ETS.

 Exams passed with a score of 3 or higher result in nine (9) quarter units of credit, except where otherwise noted on the credit matrix.
-All credit is given on a credit/no credit basis; units do not calculate into the GPA.
+All credit is given on a credit/no credit basis; AP units do not calculate into the GPA.
 Credit may vary from year to year, as Cal Poly requirements and AP Exams change.
-AP credit matrices, published annually in April, are available on the Office of the Registrar web-site:
+AP credit matrices, published annually in April, are available at: http://registrar.calpoly.edu/content/Degree_Progress/other_ac_credit

 Please refer to the matrix for the specific year the exam was taken; credit is always extended based on the year of the exam.
 To determine credit for combined exams, use the matrix for the year of the last exam taken.